His Majesty's Chief Inspector of Fire Services

-The title and job role of His Majesty's Chief Inspector of Fire and Rescue Services in England, Scotland and Wales is combined with that known as Fire and Rescue Adviser (or Government Fire and Rescue Adviser) appointed by the devolved and national governments of the United Kingdom.
+The title and job role of His Majesty's Chief Inspector of Fire and Rescue Services in England, Scotland and Wales is combined with that known as Chief Fire and Rescue Adviser (CFRA, or Government Fire and Rescue Adviser) appointed by the devolved and national governments of the United Kingdom.

 Despite holding both titles simultaneously the roles of "HM Chief Inspector of Fire and Rescue Services", and that of "Fire and Rescue Adviser" differ slightly.
 There is currently an HMCI in England, Wales, and Scotland – all of whom are also fire and rescue advisers to their respective governments.

-Both roles are categorical in law and cannot be overruled except by the sovereign.

 In his or her political capacity as "Fire and Rescue Adviser" the post holder is responsible for advising their respective UK governments on all matters concerning the fire and rescue service in their jurisdiction.

-As His Majesty's Chief Inspector the post holder is responsible for auditing of all the local authority fire services in their jurisdiction to ensure they meet strict performance criteria and targets laid out by the government.
+As His Majesty's Chief Inspector, the post holder is responsible for auditing of all the local authority fire services in their jurisdiction to ensure they meet strict performance criteria and targets laid out by the government.

-Chief Fire and Rescue Adviser
+Chief fire and rescue adviser

-His Majesty's current Chief Inspector for England is also the UK's Chief Fire and Rescue Adviser.
-He is the former Chief Fire Officer of Lancashire Fire and Rescue Service, Peter Holland.
+The CFRA for England is Peter Holland, the former chief fire officer of Lancashire Fire and Rescue Service.
+Previously, he served as the UK's chief fire and rescue adviser until 2020.
+This role has since become defunct.

 The role of CFRA also includes additional responsibilities to HM Government.
-The CFRA is the most senior Fire and Rescue Service adviser to the United Kingdom Government, advising on policy, procedures, and legislative changes affecting the UK Fire Service.
+The CFRA is the most senior fire and rescue service adviser to the government, advising on policy, procedures, and legislative changes affecting the UK fire services.
 The devolved administrations consider and adopt UK policies and procedures where applicable.

-Each Inspectorate (England Wales and Scotland) reports on the activities of the public fire and rescue services in the UK as well as the Defence Fire and Rescue Service (which operated by the Ministry of Defence) on a voluntary basis.
+Each inspectorate (England, Wales and Scotland) reports on the activities of the public fire and rescue services in the UK as well as the Defence Fire and Rescue Service, which is operated by the Ministry of Defence, on a non-statutory basis.
 Airport fire authorities are inspected by the Civil Aviation Authority.

 The HMFSI's equivalent in Scotland is His Majesty's Fire Service Inspectorate for Scotland.